Internal combustion engine: Carbon dioxide formation

 Carbon dioxide has a molar mass of 44 g/mol as it consists of 2 atoms of oxygen (16 g/mol) and 1 atom of carbon (12 g/mol).
 So 12 g of carbon yields 44 g of carbon dioxide.

 Diesel has a density of 0.838 kg per litre.

 Putting everything together the mass of carbon dioxide that is produced by burning 1 litre of diesel can be calculated as:

 The figure obtained with this estimation is close to the values found in the literature.

-For gasoline, with a density of 0.75 kg/L and a ratio of carbon to hydrogen atoms of about 6 to 14, the estimated value of carbon emission from burning 1 litre of gasoline is:
+For gasoline, with a density of 0.75 kg/L and a ratio of carbon to hydrogen atoms of about 6 to 14, the estimated value of carbon dioxide emission from burning 1 litre of gasoline is:

 Parasitic loss

 The term parasitic loss is often applied to devices that take energy from the engine in order to enhance the engine's ability to create more energy or convert energy to motion.
 In the internal combustion engine, almost every mechanical component, including the drivetrain, causes parasitic loss and could thus be characterized as a parasitic load.